passiv/snaptrade-php-sdk/README.md

 Returns a list of option positions in the specified account.
 For stock/ETF/crypto/mutual fund positions, please use the [positions endpoint](/reference/Account%20Information/AccountInformation_getUserAccountPositions).

-This endpoint is deprecatd.
+This endpoint is deprecated.
 Consider using the newer [unified positions endpoint](/reference/Account%20Information/AccountInformation_getAllAccountPositions).
 This will allow you to get both equity and option positions in a single call, as well as additional asset classes such as futures.

 Check your API key on the [Customer Dashboard billing page](https://dashboard.snaptrade.com/settings/billing) to see if you have real-time data access:
   - If you do, this endpoint returns real-time data.